kbhoehn/IgPhyML_utilities/README.md

 You'll also need the Perl programming language and the following Perl dependencies installed:

 PDL

 PDL::LinearAlgebra::Trans

 I recommend using cpanm to install them.

-If you publish any analyses using these scripts (or part of them), please cite:
+If you use these scripts (or part of them) for a publication, please cite:

 Hoehn, K. B., Lunter, G., & Pybus, O. G. (2017).
 A phylogenetic codon substitution model for antibody lineages.
 Genetics, 206(1), 417-427.